I am not ready to be a widow. Then again, who is ever ready to be one?

 - Choose a guardian of the estate.
 This is the person who will manage the money or assets left in your children’s name on their behalf if you die.
 The guardian of the estate doesn’t have to be the same as the guardian of the children, but they will work together to distribute funds and pay any expenses that may incur on behalf of the children’s well-being.
 Again, we probably should’ve chosen this person prior to having children.

 - Learn the details of your significant other’s life insurance policy, if there is one.
 I knew that my husband had purchased life insurance shortly before purchasing our house.
 Embarrassingly, I had no clue what type of life insurance (term life vs universal life, protection period, death benefit coverage, etc) he had chosen until now.
+If you don’t have life insurance, you can easily get term life insurance quotes.

 - Talk to your family members and notify who will serve as the guardian of the estate and guardian of the children if you and your significant other become incapacitated.
 If both parents die, then who gets custody of a minor child isn’t always simple.
 You don’t want your family members fighting over your kids or your $.